jatinlamba/LAMP-Stack-Web-APP/README.md

 # See the finished stamped image.

-# My ami Id was created in php5 environment so you need to look for it!!
+# My ami Id was created in php5 environment so you need to run it in php5 environment only!!